 To order CMS 1500 and CMS-1450 (also known as UB-04) forms, contact the U.S. Government Printing Office at 202-512-0455, or visit the Medicare website at: cms.gov/Medicare/Billing/ElectronicBillingEDITrans/16_1500.html

 We may pend or deny your claim if you do not list:

-- Rendering care provider’s name, their signature or representative’s signature, address where service was rendered, “Remit to” address, phone number, NPI and federal TIN
+- Rendering care provider’s name, signature or representative’s signature, address where service was rendered, “Remit to” address, phone number, NPI, taxonomy and federal TIN.

-- Referring physician’s name and TIN (if applicable)
+- Referring care provider’s name and NPI (for Medicare Advantage), as well as TIN (if applicable).

-- Current NDC (National Drug Code) 11-digit number, NDC unit of measure (F2, GR, ML, UN) must be added and NDC units dispensed (must be greater than 0) for all claims submitted with drug codes.
-Enter the NDC information for the drug(s) administered in the 24D field of the CMS-1500 Form or the LIN03 and CTP04-05 segments of the HIPAA 837 Professional electronic form.
+- Current National Drug Code (NDC) 11-digit number, NDC unit of measure (F2, GR, ML, UN, ME) and NDC units dispensed (must be greater than 0) for all claims submitted with drug codes.
+Enter the NDC information for the drug(s) administered in the 24D field of the CMS- 1500 Form, field 43 of the UB-04 form, or the LIN03 and CTP04-05 segments of the HIPAA 837 Professional or institutional electronic form.

 Include a detailed description of the procedure or service for claims submitted with:

 Your claim may be pended or not processed if you do not include: